Raja1babu/vehicle-manager/README.md

+//VEHICLE MANAGER
-This is a vechile manager file to interested in.
+This is a vehicle manager file to interested in.